 - Jesus’ earthly ministry: Jesus’ life, from birth, was spent in service as God’s son.
 As a child, he was found teaching Jewish leaders in the temple.
 As an adult, he began his ministry by preaching repentance, teaching love of others, healing the sick and blind, and casting out demons in order to bring people to a meaningful life of faith and salvation.
 Jesus’ earthly ministry includes important events such as demonstrating the act of baptism, and the selection of his Twelve Apostles.
 John the Baptist baptized Jesus around 28 A.D. during Tiberius Caesar’s 15th year on the throne.
 From there, Jesus began his ministry by selecting the apostles who would help him in his work and carry the torch after he was gone.
 The apostles include Peter, James and John, who were in Jesus’ inner circle and witnessed Jesus’ many sermons, miracles and teachings.

-- Peter and the apostles’ belief in Jesus as the Messiah:A pivotal moment of Catholic history is when Peter declares his belief that Jesus is the Son of God, the Messiah sent by God to save mankind from their sins.
+- Peter and the apostles’ belief in Jesus as the Messiah:A pivotal moment of Catholic history is when the apostle Peter declares his belief that Jesus is the Son of God, the Messiah sent by God to save mankind from their sins.
 This was in fulfillment of the Jewish Scriptures as well as the predictions of the Hebrew prophets of old.
 Peter, whose name appears more times in the Gospels than any other apostle, was the leader and spokesman of Jesus’ disciples, which makes his statement of Jesus’ divinity even more substantial.